fidel-bello/epic-poggers-ecomstore/README.md

    * I have made some sample issues at the moment.. but are not assigned.
 Please add your comments and discuss the issues if you find a better way to do something.
 I am open to learning!

    ## Dependencies
-   * React.js, Node, Sequelize, Typescript
+   * React.js, Node, Mongoose, Typescript, Express
    * future dependencies will be posted here with better format.

    ## Installation